michaelpatrickpurcell/Decibel/README.md

 | N = 7 |     0.95 |     0.92 |     0.87 |     0.80 |     0.72 |     0.61 |     0.49 |     0.35 |     0.21 |     0.08 |
 | N = 8 |     0.97 |     0.95 |     0.92 |     0.86 |     0.79 |     0.69 |     0.56 |     0.42 |     0.26 |     0.10 |

-### Degree of Success
-In some cases we may be interested in how well (or badly) an attempted task is accomplished instead of simply determining whether the attempt succeeded or failed.
-One natural way to accomplish this is to compute the difference between the outcome of a check and the target number.
-This difference is called the _degree of success_ for the check.
-Greater greater degrees of success correspond to better performance whilst lesser degrees of success correspond to worse performance.
-The interpretation of what a given degree of success means is task-specific.
-The players should, either by adopting formal mechanics or by informal agreement, decide on how to interpret the results before the dice are rolled.

 ## Dynamic Resolution
 In a _dynamic resolution_ roll, the outcome of a Decibel check is compared with the outcome of another Decibel check.
 This is frequently called an "opposed roll" in many